 4) Dental anatomy

 Analysis of teeth from early Homo species have shown that early Homo’s teeth are adapted to eat tough food, meaning early Homo was more adapted to fracture tough, pliant foods.
 Meat seems to be most likely be this key tough-food resource, as one of the other main sources of tough-foods early Homo could have obtained sufficiently to cause this adaptation in the teeth, USOs (carbohydrate-rich underground storage organs of plants), are often fairly brittle compared to animal tissue and that they are of limited nutritional value, so probably would not be a cornerstone resource.
 Some recent studies which used dental topography to analyze dental specimens of our ancestor’s show that increased occlusal relief and steeper sloped cusps yield sharper cutting surfaces that would give animal tissues less of an opportunity to stretch and absorb energy, thereby thwarting the major toughening mechanism .
 So it is probable increased consumption of animal products may have played a role in the dental adaptations of our genus [Homo].
-Similarly, reviews of dental evidence of our ancestors which analyze Dental Microwear, Dental Structure, Occlusal Morphology and Tooth size has shown that the available evidence suggests a shift in diet in early Homo and especially H. erectus with broadening of diet to include at least some more tough foods. [such as meat] .
+Similarly, reviews of dental evidence of our ancestors which analyze Dental Microwear, Dental Structure, Occlusal Morphology and Tooth size has shown that the available evidence suggests teeth became more adapted during a shift in diet in early Homo and especially H. erectus with broadening of diet to include at least some more tough foods [such as meat] .

 However the dental evidence is quite limited as there are only small numbers of samples of fossils from our ancestors.